extreal-dev/Extreal.Integration.SFU.OME/OMEServer~/README.md

 # OvenMediaEngine(OME) server
 Prepare a OME server.
-Start a messaging server using Docker Compose.
+Start a OME server using Docker Compose.

 ```bash